Are high-performing organizations simply blessed with finding the most productive people to work for them?

-Employee productivity can be specifically defined a number of ways, but it’s essentially the difference in input versus output.
+Office productivity can be specifically defined a number of ways, but it’s essentially the difference in input versus output.
 Measuring productivity can be tricky, depending on your industry and the objectives your company is looking to achieve.

-For any long-term success, your productivity metrics have to look very different when assessing machines, versus assessing people.
+For any long-term success, your productivity metrics have to look very different when assessing machines versus assessing people.
 That should sound obvious, but there are many workplaces where employees would say they feel like they’re treated the same as the machines they use.

 In an article with Harvard Business Review, Dov Seidman makes this point:

 “…machines will never be the source of enduring advantage.
-The companies that succeed best will be those that focus on the humanity of work, and capitalize on what humans can uniquely do.”
+The companies that succeed best will be those that focus on the humanity of work and capitalize on what humans can uniquely do.”